netobserv/flowlogs-pipeline/docs/api.md

          prefix: prefix added to each metric name
          expiryTime: seconds of no-flow to wait before deleting prometheus data item
          tls: TLS configuration for the prometheus endpoint
-             enable: set to true to enable tls for the prometheus endpoint
-             certFile: path to the certificate file
+             certPath: path to the certificate file
-             keyFile: path to the key file
+             keyPath: path to the key file
 </pre>
 ## Kafka encode API
 Following is the supported API format for kafka encode: